 This course is designed to provide students with a healthy environment for continued development in muscle strength, endurance, and flexibility.
 These three techniques will be developed through various free weights, bands, tubing, benches, and mat exercises.
+Transfers to both UC/CSU

-KINE-139 Kickboxing With Jeet Kune Do Concepts Level 1 1.5 Units
+KINE-139 Kickboxing With Jeet Kune Do Concepts Level 11.5 Units54 hours activity; 54 hours total